DLR Portal

 Atmospheric Trace Species

 Trace gases and aerosols play a key role in atmospheric physics and chemistry via homogeneous and heterogeneous chemical reactions, phase transitions, and interaction with radiation.
-The department investigates the distribution of trace species in the troposphere and lower stratosphere and the processes involved (natural and anthropogenic emissions, transport, chemistry, aerosol composition and physics).
+The department investigates the distribution of trace species in the atmosphere and the processes involved.

 Read more